Do you love coffee? I do.

 This new and lovable cafe has awesome interior design (see it on their Instagram) and features art from local designers.
 With a friendly and welcoming owner, this is a warm cafe with cool-hued walls and a great vibe.

 Alegria Cafe sells coffee, T-shirts and exclusive limited-release merchandise that you can take home and enjoy.
-Also, they serve drinks and food on cool plates and glassware, so you’ll want to take photos, maybe with this guide to taking pictures in cafes.
+Also, they serve drinks and food on cool plates and glassware, so you’ll want to take photos.
+Level up your photos with our guide to learn how to take pictures in cafes.

 Travelers comment that this coffee shop has some of the best specialty coffee in all of Antigua, and that their cookies are delicious too.